 Power Point Presentation from FCRN on "Food and Climate Change - The World on a Plate"

 IGD - Launched a free web based information resource on Sustainability in 2007, designed to help companies understand and meet the challenges posed by the sustainability agenda through factsheets, articles, case studies and news headlines.

 Institute of Refrigeration - It is an independent organisation, run for refrigeration and air conditioning professionals by refrigeration and air conditioning professionals.
 The IOR is a central meeting point for people from all over the world to promote, improve and learn more about refrigeration and air conditioning.

-The Association for Organics Recycling (formerly Composting Association) is commited to the sustainable management of biodegradable resources.
+Organics Recycling Group (part of the Renewable Energy Association) is commited to the sustainable management of biodegradable resources.
 It promotes the benefits of composting and other biological treatment techniques and the use of biologically treated materials for the enhancement of the environment, business and society.